s3781493/Digital-Writing/exercises.md

 <img width="1440" alt="Screen Shot 2024-05-06 at 2 42 34 pm" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/341a10c8-7ad3-4300-990b-57627644b1dc">

-Personal note: when editing the code from the image maps website, include ./images/ before the name of the image.
+Personal note: when editing the code from the image maps website, include ./images/ before the name of the image to link it.

 Success!
 Although my image is currently blown up, the title page looks like this: